gorodetsky-umich/MDSS/docs/installation.md

 To manually install all dependencies, we will refer to the instructions found in the [Scratch Installation Guide](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/installFromScratch.html).

-(Sanjan needs tio fix the local install bash file, unable to identify issue with petsc.
+(Sanjan needs to fix the local install bash file, unable to identify issue with petsc.
 Will do soon.)

 ### HPC Systems (Great Lakes)